mazimez/laravel-gigapay/README.md

 - All of this payouts will be added to the same Invoice object.
 - it takes an array(json) in the payout object structure.
 - you need to at least provide `employee-id`, `description` and either one from `amount` , `cost` , `invoice_amount`. other things are not required.
-- the you can create payout to different employees all together.
+- you can create payout to different employees all together.
 - you can get more info from [Gigapay doc](https://developer.gigapay.se/#register-multiple-payouts)
 ```php
 use Mazimez\Gigapay\Payout;